Creating effective visualizations is essential to understanding data and broadening the impact of your research.

 - consulting with students, faculty and staff to

-- select appropriate visualization software tools
+- select visualization software tools

 - assist with visualization codes and data formatting

-- collaborate on select visualization projects
+- collaborations on select visualization projects

 - supporting visualization lab spaces